 At Teak Tuning, we want all of our customers to be satisfied with the Teak Tuning products they receive and, most importantly, foster and grow a love for fingerboarding! (and you can't do that with loose trucks!)

 We hope this quick guide can help get you riding!
 Here are some troubleshooting tips and tricks if your trucks won’t stay on your fingerboard deck.

 Make sure the trucks are flat and even against the deck

 Once you screw your trucks on, turn your fingerboard over and check to see what they look like.
 There should be no gap between the deck and bottom of the trucks.
-Everything should be sitting evenly and flat against the deck.
-If it is not flat and even, identify which screw is the problem, take it out and put it back in.
+The bottom of the trucks should sit evenly and flat against the deck.
+If it is not flat and even, identify which screw is the problem, take it out, and put it back in.

 Screw your screws into the deck in a specific order

 The order that you screw in your screws can make a difference!
 Each truck has four holes.
 Start with the top left and then move to the bottom right (in an X pattern).
-By doing this, you will even out the trucks under the deck and decrease the chances of them screwing in crooked.
+By doing this, you will even out the trucks under the deck and decrease the likelihood of crooked screws.
 For example, if you screw the top two screws in very tight, the bottom of the truck will be raised and you may not be able to screw in the bottom two screws evenly.